JoeBatt1989/WebAPI/README.md

 ## Description

+.Net Core 3.1 services which cover 3 controllers.
+* Address
+* Car
+* Client

+Each controller supports GET, POST, PUT, DELETE

+Client is 1 to many Addresses <br />
+Client is 1 to many Cars

-.Net Core 3.1 services which cover 3 controllers (Client, Car, Address).
-The services can be ran using IIS Express or Docker.
+The services can be ran using IIS Express or Docker and swagger documentation can be found at http://localhost:{port}/swagger.
 API or performance tests can be executed against the running services.

 ## Getting Started